StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 ]
 ...
 ```

-Note that parameters marked as `required` have to be supplied at least once.
-If a parameter is not `required`, then it can be optionally omitted.
 {% endtab %}
 {% tab title="Monitor STJ definition" %}
 To supply a value to the `value` parameter defined in the monitor function, the monitor STJ definition would look something like the following: